Ziwei-Wang-Will/Music_box-Churn_Prediction_and_Recommender_System/README.md

 1. Data Exploration and Down Sampling by User
 2. Data Processing and Feature Engineering with Spark
 3. Churn Prediction Model Fitting, Models Comparison and HyperParameter Tuning
-4. Churn Prediction Analysis, Insights, Recommendations and Next Step
+4. Churn Prediction Analysis, Insights and Next Step